Pyomo/mpi-sppy/doc/src/confidence_intervals.rst

 ``sputils.ef_ROOT_nonants_npy_serializer(ama_object.ef, "xhat.npy")`` to your existing program (see the example in ``afarmer.py`` for an example of this).

 Once this is accomplished, on the command line, run ``python -m mpisppy.confidence_intervals.mmw_conf my_model.py xhat.npy gurobi --num-scens n --alpha 0.95``.
 Note that ``xhat.npy`` is assumed to be in the same directory as ``my_model.py`` in this case.
-If the file is saved elsewhere then the corresponing path should be called on the command line.
+If the file is saved elsewhere then the corresponding path should be called on the command line.

 Additional solver options can be specified with the ``--solver-options`` option.